 Black Friday 2020 TV deals at Best Buy

+No matter what your chosen flavor of content is, your TV has — for better or worse — become a more essential tool in your home.

-Every year, the TV technology gets a little more impressive (and more affordable), and Best Buy has sweetened those offerings with some Black Friday discounts.
-These discounts are available right now online and in-store, subject to availability.
+Every year, TV technology gets a little more impressive (and more affordable).
+Best Buy has sweetened those offerings with some Black Friday 2020 discounts.
+These offers are available right now, online and in-store, subject to availability.
 Here are eight TVs the electronics retailer has marked down for the occasion.

 Samsung 75" Class 6 Series LED 4K UHD Smart Tizen TV